MarkBind/markbind/docs/userGuide/syntax/questions.md

 Since the validation is imperfect, the minimum proportion of correct blanks needed for the entire question to be marked as correct can also be changed using the `threshold` attribute.

 If you don't want to validate the answer at all, you may set the `threshold` attribute to `0`.
-Doing so always marks the blank as correct, and users will be able to see the intended answers.
+Doing so always marks the entire question correct, and users will be able to see all intended answers.

 </box>